Fortran-FOSS-Programmers/FOODIE/README.md

   - [BSD 3-Clause](http://opensource.org/licenses/BSD-3-Clause);
   - [MIT](http://opensource.org/licenses/MIT).

-Anyone is interest to use, to develop or to contribute to FOODiE is welcome, feel free to select the license that best matches your soul!
+Anyone is interest to use, to develop or to contribute to FOODIE is welcome, feel free to select the license that best matches your soul!

-More details can be found on [wiki](https://github.com/Fortran-FOSS-Programmers/FOODiE/wiki/Copyrights).
+More details can be found on [wiki](https://github.com/Fortran-FOSS-Programmers/FOODIE/wiki/Copyrights).

 Go to [Top](#top)

 ## Documentation

-Besides this README file the FOODiE documentation is contained into its own [wiki](https://github.com/Fortran-FOSS-Programmers/FOODiE/wiki).
-Detailed documentation of the API is contained into the [GitHub Pages](http://Fortran-FOSS-Programmers.github.io/FOODiE/index.html) that can also be created locally by means of [ford tool](https://github.com/cmacmackin/ford).
+Besides this README file the FOODIE documentation is contained into its own [wiki](https://github.com/Fortran-FOSS-Programmers/FOODIE/wiki).
+Detailed documentation of the API is contained into the [GitHub Pages](http://Fortran-FOSS-Programmers.github.io/FOODIE/index.html) that can also be created locally by means of [ford tool](https://github.com/cmacmackin/ford).

 Go to [Top](#top)